 I think we all have watched it at least twice because the innocence of R Madhavan’s character Manu and the bubbly girl, Tanu are totally relatable.
 The only thing that mattered the most for Manu was Tanu’s happiness even when it meant helping her elope with his boyfriend, Raja.
 Thankfully, Tanu sensed his true love for her, on her own.

-The Deepika Padukone and Saif Ali Khan starrer ‘Love Aaaj Kal’ depict the pure love that the feeling never changes even when the perspective of finding a soulmate has changed over time.
+and Saif Ali Khan starrer ‘Love Aaaj Kal’ depict the pure love that the feeling never changes even when the perspective of finding a soulmate has changed over time.
 The film narrates the love story of two generations and in the end, all that matters is love.
+Deepika Padukone

 Again a typical love story that is almost a reality with most Indian couples.
 Akaash and Vani loved each other wholeheartedly but when it is about ‘Log Kya Kahenge’; no relationship can survive.
 They were together till college but have to end the relationship due to parental pressure.